 1. Choose the Right Blade

-Unplug the table saw and fit a suitable blade for crosscutting.
+Unplug the table saw and install a blade suitable for crosscutting.
 To do this, use the arbor wrench to loosen the locking nut.
-Slide the new blade onto the saw, making sure that the teeth are facing the front as the blade spins towards you.
+Slide the new blade onto the saw, making sure the teeth are facing forward as the blade will spin toward you.

-Now tighten the arbor nut, so it is snug.
-Make sure the blade protrudes no more than 0.25 inches above the thickness of the stock.
+Tighten the arbor nut so it is snug.
+Make sure the blade protrudes no more than a quarter-inch above the top of the stock you are cutting.

 Top Tip